Canop/terminal-clipboard/README.md

 **terminal-clipboard** is a cross-platform clipboard library focused on strings copying and pasting for terminal applications:

-* it's tested on macos, linux, windows and Android (termux)
+* it's tested on linux, windows and Android (termux)
 * it doesn't support Wayland (because you're in the terminal)
 * it doesn't handle other types of objects than strings
 * it doesn't handle non UTF8 strings